โฐ Minimum Connection Times

 ๐ข Terminal Information

 Barcaldine Airport (BCI) is a key regional aviation facility serving the historic town of Barcaldine in the Central West region of Queensland, Australia.
 Located approximately one kilometer south of the town center, the airport acts as a vital lifeline for the local community, supporting everything from essential mail services and the Royal Flying Doctor Service (RFDS) to regular passenger transport.
-The facility features a single 1,700-meter (5,577-foot) sealed runway, which is capable of handling the turboprop aircraft typically used on regional Australian routes, such as the Dash 8-400.
+The airport operates with a single 1,700-meter (5,577-foot) sealed runway, which is capable of handling the turboprop aircraft typically used on regional Australian routes, such as the Dash 8-400.
 The airport's position in the heart of the 'Garden City of the West' makes it an important hub for the region's pastoral industry and for visitors exploring the rich history of the Australian outback.

 The passenger terminal at Barcaldine is a modern and functional single-story building that provides a streamlined travel experience.
 Designed to handle both arrivals and departures in a shared space, the layout ensures that check-in, security screening, and baggage collection are all within close proximity.
 QantasLink is the primary commercial airline serving the airfield, providing direct connections to Brisbane and other regional centers like Longreach.
 While the terminal is compact, it is fully air-conditionedโa crucial feature given the region's extreme summer heat.
 Passengers can expect quick processing times, with the entire transition from the terminal entrance to the boarding gate typically taking less than 15 minutes.